dale-wahl/card_deck_app/README.md

   * Deck table
   * Card table
   * Categories
-* Default decks installed with application
+* Default decks installed with application (csv files)
 * Deck UI
   * UI changes to handle cards with different combinations of photo and text
   * Decks shuffle on start